mchad1/saphana-certification/README.md

+## A High Level View
 This README will walk you through all the steps required to run the HCOT SAP HANA storage validation test.
 SAP HANA is NOT used in this validation,the workload is synthetic.

-* Included are:
+Included are:
 * Details on the included files and how to use
 * Configuration Details (Instance Types, OS Distros, Mount Options, Tunables)
 * Details on how to run the test

 ### Included Files:
 * Five files were included in this REPO: